odedstein/sgi-introduction-course/011_subdivision/011_subdivision.md

 procedure that adds vertices to our surface without actually changing its appearance.
-We move an interior red vertex to the following weighted average of its own position, as well as the position of all of its new green neighbors:
+We move an interior red vertex to the following weighted average of its own position, as well as the position of all of its old red neighbors:

 ![weights for the old vertices in the interior](assets/old-verts-interior.png)